Yawen-Zhang/CKM-task_2-iConference/README.md

 Task 2 due Friday 01 July 2016

 a: (for those with some programming background) Execute (or write) a Python program to extract information from one of the files in the Python folder.
 Upload the program you used and the results.
 Indicate what file was used.
-Due Friday 3 July 2015

 b: (for those with no programming background): Take one of the sample programs and describe in words exactly what it does when reading multiple texts.
 (NOTE: a similar exercise was on the exam last year)